ben-ryder/localful/docs/api/api-testing.md

 # API Testing
 The main type of testing used for the API right now is End to End (E2E) testing, meaning I'm not testing individual units of the application, instead I'm testing the API functionality itself via HTTP requests & responses.

-These tests can be largely described like this:
-`Given the application is in a predefined state, When I make this API request, Then I should get this API response`

-This approach lets me test that the application **functionality itself** works as it should.
-Unit tests can then be used to test code paths that can't be reached with e2e tests easily and also to test isolated feature/services where appropriate.
+Some unit tests are also used where E2E tests are harder to implement such as websocket functionality.

+This approach means tests focus on the **functionality itself** rather than implementation details, which makes them more resilient to internal refactoring, and ensures testing focuses on how real users interact with the system.

+All tests should follow these rough guidelines:
+- Every test should be able to be run independently.
+In practice this means not relying on database content created by other tests.
+- Tests should be written against public interfaces not internals where possible (basically, favour E2E tests).

 ## Test File Locations
-Test files follow the pattern `<name>.e2e.test.ts` or `<name>.unit.test.ts` and should be added near the code that they are testing rather than being seperated in the `tests` folder.
+Test files follow the pattern `<name>.e2e.test.ts` or `<name>.unit.test.ts` and should be located near the code that they test rather than being seperated in a `tests` folder or similar.

-The `tests` folder can then be used for common test functionality designed to be used throughout other feature tests.
+## Tooling and Helpers
+[Jest](https://jestjs.io/) is the testing framework used, with [supertest](https://github.com/ladjs/supertest) being used for interacting with the API.
+A test helper exists in `./test-utils/test-helper.ts` which handles bootstrapping the server, setting up and tearing down the db content before each test and mocking the JWKS validation.

+An E2E test template is available at `./tests-utils/test-template-e2e.ts` which includes all the setup required to write an E2E tests file.

+### JWKS Mocking and Users
+JWKS functionality is mocked using the [mock-jwks](https://github.com/Levino/mock-jwks) library, meaning tests can be run locally without relying on any 3rd party auth service, and tests can set up users as required with the correct permission scopes.

-## Test Data
+### Test Data
-Test data is populated in `tests/test-data.ts` and this is used by most tests as the initial state of the application database.
+Test data is populated in `tests/test-data.ts`.

-### Setup and Teardown
-All E2E tests make use of the `TestHelper` class found in `projects/server/tests/e2e/test-helper.ts` which encapsulates creating an application to test, and exposes helper methods for use in tests such as `beforeAll`, `beforeEach` and `afterAll`.

-## E2E Test Guidelines
-- Every test should be able to be run separately.
-In practice this means not relying on things like database content outside of individual test setup/teardown functions.
-- Tests should be written against public interfaces not internals where possible.
-This means that tests are more resilient against refactors and internal changes.
+#### Seed Data
+`seedProfiles` and `seedChanges` data is reset in the database after each test, meaning each test can rely on this data already existing in the database as defined.

+#### Example Data
+`exampleProfiles` and `exampleChanges` data is removed if present in the database after each test, but will not be added automatically, meaning this data can be used to test things like creating content.